eacton/CAGEF/Assignments/README.md

 Submission: Each student will upload a .R file and a .csv file to Quercus.
 Please include your first and last name, the date of submission, and the assignment number.

+__Assignment_2: Normalizing Fly RNA-Seq Counts__

+Date Assigned: October 2, 2018

+Due date: 11:59pm October 9th, 2018

+Submission: Each student will upload a .R file to Quercus.
+Please include your first and last name, the date of submission, and the assignment number.

+__Assignment_3: Parsing a FASTA file from NCBI__

+Date Assigned: October 9, 2018

+Due date: 11:59pm October 16th, 2018

+Submission: Each student will upload a .R file and a .xls file to Quercus.
+Please include your first and last name, the date of submission, and the assignment number.

-General Late Policy: 1 mark will be deducted for each day the assignment is late to a maximum of 5 days, after which a mark of 0 will be given.
+_General Late Policy: 1 mark will be deducted for each day the assignment is late to a maximum of 5 days, after which a mark of 0 will be given._